ayberkozcan/expense-tracker-app/README.md

 * View total spending for a selected period
 * Simple and user-friendly interface
 * Export expense data for further analysis

+## Technologies Used

+* Programming Language: Python
+* Database: SQLite

+# Note

+All icons in this repository are taken from and belong to the site https://uxwing.com